kwhitley/wedding-site/src/routes/travel-and-accomodations/+page.md

 832.516.6635
 Check in Friday, September 15; check out Sunday, September 17
 $ ### per night
-HOW TO BOOK: COMING SOON
+HOW TO BOOK: COMING SOON -->
+Coming soon...

 ## Day-of Event Parking
 There will be complimentary valet available at our venue.
 However, if you intend to consume alcohol, we urge you to please consider using Uber, Lyft, or any other rideshare app we are not cool enough to know about yet.